jackyzha0/jackyzha0.github.io/content/thoughts/quotes.md

 23. "History is made by those who show up" (Unknown)
 24. "Imagine you could play a computer" (Doug Engelbart, when inventing the keyboard)
 25. "Map the regions of your own affinity and interest, across all relevant dimensions: intellectual, aesthetic, moral.
 The rest, you can ignore freely.
 Ignore strenuously!" ([Robin Sloan](https://www.robinsloan.com/newsletters/summer-wind/))
+26. "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover."
+(Horace Jackson Brown Jr.)